ibnehussain/ansible_essentials/README.md

 - Build complete application stacks
 - **Topics**: Roles, modularity, reusability, best practices

-> **📝 Note**: Labs 8-10 are currently being improvised and enhanced.
+> **📝 Note**: Lab 08 is completed with comprehensive content.
+Labs 9-10 are currently being improved and enhanced.
 Content may be updated as these labs are refined and expanded.

 ## 🛠️ Automation Scripts